SlaviHristev/SoftUni-React-Exam-Project/README.md

 * Register Page: Create a new user account.
 * Login Page: Log into an existing user account.
 * Details Page: View detailed information about a specific post, including images and description.
+* Not Found Page: Displays a 404 error for invalid routes.
 ## For Logged-In Users
 * Create Page: Create a new post to sell a car.
 * Profile Page: View your profile, including your saved posts, created posts, and conversations.